matrix.org/content/security-disclosure-policy.md

 • We will always transparently let the community know about any incident that affects them.

-In general, we will aim for a fix within 90 days of processing your report, but we may propose a longer time frame (usually 120 days) for especially complex vulnerabilities.
+In general, we will aim for a fix within 90 days of receiving your report, but we may propose a longer time frame (usually 120 days) for especially complex vulnerabilities.
 In some cases, when a vulnerability is particularly disruptive and/or easy to exploit, we may delay publishing technical details for an additional period after the fix is publicly available (usually no longer than 30 days).

 If you have found a security vulnerability in Matrix, we ask that you disclose it responsibly by emailing security@matrix.org.
 Optionally, if you want to encrypt your email, you can use our PGP key.
 Please do not discuss potential vulnerabilities in public without validating with us first.